lucywoodman/the-happy-space-co/README.md

 #### Returning visitor

-1. I plan to be a regular visitor!
+10. I plan to be a regular visitor!
 How do I make long-term bookings?
-2. I need to ask a question/have a request for the owners.
+11. I need to ask a question/have a request for the owners.
 How can I get in touch?
-3. I need a reminder of when I can visit.
+12. I need a reminder of when I can visit.
 What are your opening hours?
-4. I had a great experience!
+13. I had a great experience!
 Where can I leave a review?
-5. I can't remember your location.
+14. I can't remember your location.
 What's your address?
-6. I want to share your business with my friends/colleagues on social media.
+15. I want to share your business with my friends/colleagues on social media.
 What are your social media accounts?

+#### Business owner

+16. I want my business to succeed, and to do that, I need more bookings.
+17. I'm proud of my business and want to tell everyone about it.
+How can we show how amazing our service is?
+18. I need a way for visitors to be able to contact me directly to ask questions or make requests.

 ## Design